-The School of Psychology offers two tracks for the school psychology doctoral degree: a five year full-time program for applicants with a bachelor's degree in psychology or a related field and an advanced program for those who already have a master's degree and the certification in school psychology.
+The School of Psychology offers two tracks for the school psychology doctoral degree: a five year full-time degree for applicants with a bachelor's degree in psychology or a related field and an advanced degree in school psychology for those who already have a master's degree and the certification in school psychology.

 The five-year school psychology doctoral program is an integration of theoretical and foundational knowledge and applied professional training for those committed to working with children and adolescents in schools and school-related settings.
 Graduates of the program also serve in leadership roles as well as in academic settings.
 The program prepares students for certification in school psychology and eligibility for licensure as a psychologist.

 The program is a full-time program.
 The program accepts only two to three students per year.
 Stipends supporting half tuition are available for highly qualified students.
 The granting of a tuition stipend requires a commitment of 12 hours per week as a research assistant.
 Classroom experiences are integrated with field-based experiences in a multitude of settings, beginning in the first semester of study.
 Classes are held in late afternoon and evening, providing ample opportunity for practicum and research.
 The program's electric orientation and wide range of course work provides education in research, consultation, assessment, prevention, program evaluation, neuropsychology and psychopharmacology.
 There are opportunities for students to work closely with program faculty to develop specialized areas of interest and research.
 During their fourth year of study, students are expected to complete a doctoral dissertation in an area relevant to school psychology.
 Students are also expected to successfully complete a comprehensive examination and the PRAXIS exam in school psychology.

 The program culminates in a yearlong internship in a school or related clinical setting.
 Students are encouraged to apply for APA-approved internships.